Florinda Bolkan

 Florinda Bolkan (born Florinda Soares Bulcão; 15 February 1941) is a retired Brazilian actress and model.
+She is best known for her acting work in Italy, where she twice won the David di Donatello for Best Actress, for The Anonymous Venetian (1970) and Dear Parents (1973).

 Early life

-She was born in Uruburetama and lived in Fortaleza and Rio de Janeiro until she moved to Italy.
+Bolkan was born Florinda Soares Bulcão in Uruburetama.
+Her father José Pedro Soares Bulcão, commonly known as Soares Bulcão, was a renowned journalist and politician.
+She lived in Fortaleza and Rio de Janeiro until she moved to the United States.
 A former flight inspector for Brazilian international carrier Varig, she became fluent in English, Italian and French.
-Bulcão moved to Italy in 1968 after being discovered by the film director Luchino Visconti.
-She changed her name to Florinda Bolkan because she thought it would be more comfortable for international audiences.